andieroid/robprog/README.md

 # Robot Programming

+## SUMMARY

+The implemented simulation attempts to count grapes using a grape-tagging approach, whereby attributes of grapes appearing on the left of the image are stored so they can be tracked to the right - whereby all grapes appearing in the frame are counted and added to a tally; the process is repeated until the end waypoint is reached.
+A second 'fallback' system is included (commented out) that attempts to count grapes based on time segments, given the known speed of the robot, each frame for counting can be estimated over each journey up and down the vine row.

 This repository contains a ROS-based simulated grape-counting robot system that traverses each side of a grape vine to count bunches of grapes.

 The robot is based on a real physical robot design in active use at the University of Lincoln, equipped with a range of sensors and four independently steerable wheels.
 The simulated robot accurately reflects many of the real world elements, such as obstacle detection using lidar, kinect camera views on three sides (not back) and the environment in this example contains a fairly accurate representation of a planeted vine - with other more complex environments available to test the robot's abilities.